rifatmiah92/FinEase-Finances-Repo/README.md

 A full‑stack personal finance management application designed to help users track income, expenses, budgets, and financial goals.

-This project includes a **React.js frontend** and a **Node.js/Express.js + MongoDB backend**, delivering a smooth, secure, and scalable financial tracking experience.
+This project includes a **React.js frontend** and a **Node.js/Express.js + MongoDB backend** delivering a smooth, secure, and scalable financial tracking experience.

 ---